PedroRuanoS/FP-22-23/README.md

 # FP_22_23

-This repository contains the final project of the Lógica da Programação course at Instituto Superior Técnico.
+This repository contains the final project of the Fundamentos da Programação course at Instituto Superior Técnico.